Precific/qemu-cppc/manjaro/README.md

 ## Build scripts for Manjaro

-The same steps apply on first installation and on updates.
-After installing a kernel update, reboot the system before rebuilding KVM.
-QEMU must also be rebuilt to match the qemu system package versions.
+The same steps apply on first installation and on updates of the respective system packages.
+QEMU must be rebuilt to match the updated qemu-system-x86 package version, KVM after each kernel update.

 ### Building patched QEMU
 Builds `qemu-system-x86_64` with patches applied.
 These steps should also work on upstream Arch Linux.